feugy/melodie/README.md

 ### Bugs and known issues

-1. addToPlaylist component is empty unless opening the playlist list page
 1. empty UI when navigating back and forth between albums and artists list: end up with "duplicated keys in keyed each"
 1. when manually asking for artworks/cover, first provider that throw rate error fails the whole function
 1. attempt to search artworks/covers for items with no name (null)